rmahique/neuvector/README.md

 # Quick start

-OZT can be deployed in many container management platforms, including:
+OZT can be deployed in many container management platforms, here you can find instructions on how to deploy on some of them:
 + [SUSE Rancher](https://open-docs.neuvector.com/deploying/rancher)
 + [Red Hat OpenShift](https://open-docs.neuvector.com/deploying/openshift)
 + [VMWare Tanzu]()